 In this series, I examine inventory using a simple rule of thumb: Inventory increases ought to roughly parallel revenue increases.
 If inventory bloats more quickly than sales grow, this might be a sign that expected sales haven't materialized.
 Is the current inventory situation at ATMI (NAS: ATMI) out of line?
 To figure that out, start by comparing the company's inventory growth to sales growth.
 How is ATMI doing by this quick checkup?
-At first glance, not so great.
-Trailing-12-month revenue increased 4.4%, and inventory increased 18.9%.
-Comparing the latest quarter to the prior-year quarter, the story looks potentially problematic.
-Revenue grew 10.8%, and inventory expanded 18.9%.
-Over the sequential quarterly period, the trend looks worrisome.
-Revenue dropped 8.0%, and inventory grew 5.2%.
+At first glance, OK, it seems.
+Trailing-12-month revenue increased 8.5%, and inventory increased 10.5%.
+Comparing the latest quarter to the prior-year quarter, the story looks decent.
+Revenue grew 7.4%, and inventory increased 10.5%.
+Over the sequential quarterly period, the trend looks OK but not great.
+Revenue dropped 0.7%, and inventory grew 4.0%.

 I don't stop my checkup there, because the type of inventory can matter even more than the overall quantity.
 There's even one type of inventory bulge we sometimes like to see.
 You can check for it by examining the quarterly filings to evaluate the different kinds of inventory: raw materials, work-in-progress inventory, and finished goods.
 (Some companies report the first two types as a single category.)